unikorn-cloud/identity/specifications/access-control-lists.md

 When building the ACL we:

-* List all groups in the organization
+* For all organizations
-  * Select only the groups that the user is a member of
+  * For all groups the user is member of
-  * For each group, add any global scoped resource permissions to the ACL
+    * Add global scopes to the ACL
+    * If the organization is the one the request is scoped to
-  * For each group, add any organization scoped resource permissions to the ACL
+      * Add organization scopes to the ACL
+  * If the organization is the one the request is scoped to
-* List all projects in the organization
+    * For all projects in the organization
-  * Select only the projects that have access granted to any of the selected groups
+      * For all linked groups the user is member of
-  * For each project, add any project scoped resource permissions to that project in the ACL
+        * Add project scopes to the ACL
-* Sign the ACL

 > [!NOTE]
 > You may have multiple roles that contain the same organization scopes with different permissions.